yunxingyidi/VQSmooth/README.md

-# KVCache-VectorQuantization
+# VectorQuantization
-Use vector quantization to reduce the size of KV Cache
+Use vector quantization to reduce the size of LLMs